stackhpc/stackhpc-kayobe-config/doc/source/operations/rocky-linux-9.rst

 -  If you are using hyper-converged Ceph, please also note the potential issues in the Storage section below.

+-  Network interface names may change between CentOS Stream 8 and Rocky Linux 9, in which case you will need to update Kayobe configuration.
+Note that the configuration should remain correct for hosts not yet migrated, otherwise fact gathering may fail.
+For example, this can be done using ``host_vars``.
+   Once all hosts are migrated, the change can be moved to ``group_vars`` and the temporary ``host_vars`` deleted.

 Full procedure for one host
 ---------------------------